-The 2018 tuna season in Portland is just ramping up.
-We’ve already caught a barrel over 100kg and there’s still plenty of school fish around the 15-20kg mark around.
-We’re in Portland until August this year depending on how late the season runs.
+The 2019 tuna season in Portland is just around the corner.
+Back in 2018 we caught a barrel over 100kg and plenty of school fish around the 15-20kg mark.
+We start charters around late March/April in Portland and the season will run until August/September.
 Forget Apollo Bay, Warrnambool and Port Fairy, Portland is the best place to catch these magnificent fish because it’s so close to the edge of the shelf.
 What are you waiting for?
 Get down here and come fishing.
 Check out our Facebook page for the most recent updates and catches.

 If you come on our professional Portland fishing charter, you are almost guaranteed a fish.
 Typically our strike rate is over 90% for the boat – last season (2017) it was above 90%.
 It’s rare that we won’t catch anything, but we will not deny it happens occasionally – after all, it is called fishing.
 In 2016, out of 45 charters, only 2 didn’t catch fish meaning we had a 95% strike rate.
 Apart from our years of experience, one main differences with our operation is that unlike other tours we only venture out when the weather is suitable.
 In fact we are often forced to cancel and reschedule some booked trips every year due to weather.
 More details on our charters can be found here

 Typically the main school of Bluefin tuna pass by Portland around early April and thin out in numbers towards the end of July/August.
 However, 2016 and 2017 were both long seasons and fishermen were catching even large tuna right up until October.
 This migratory fish is typically caught in Australia’s southern waters from late March to July each year as they pass by the area on their annual migration around Australia.